 For those of you who find this still too vague: Summed up, we recommend you to include a financial buffer for continuous UX research in your project’s cost estimation.

 Plan research intervals

 Teresa Torres recommends engaging with customers at least every week.
-She suggests collecting a week’s questions and then discussing them together with (potential) users.
-This way, you continuously get input and turn your product development into a co-creation process.
+She suggests collecting a week’s question and then discussing it together with (potential) users.
+This way, you get input continuously and turn your product development into a co-creation process.
 Marc-Oliver Gern, Senior UX Design Manager at Appnovation, adds to have a research calendar that is shared company-wide.

 If short testing intervals scare you, we recommend taking a look at the concept of lean UX, a possibility of working with little resources.

 Continuous UX research should be conducted by the team building the product.
 And by “the team”, we mean the team and not a single UX researcher.
 Design strategist and consultant Erika Hall comments on that by saying “The most common mistake that well-meaning product companies make is to hire or cultivate a great research specialist and put them in a corner alone”.

 Why she is right, is easy to understand: If many join the research process, there is more input – two heads are better than one.
 Also, if the whole team has access to the storage of research findings, they must not communicate with the UX researcher first.
 Instead, they can add their input themselves.
 This has the positive side effect of information not getting lost.

 When people collaborate, they need rules.
 Otherwise, everything turns into chaos.
 Applying that to continuous research means the knowledge storing process needs regulation.

 How you organize knowledge management depends on your company.
 However, keep your knowledge actionable and store it in a way that allows you to index it later.
 One practical way of organizing your research is with the concept of Atomic UX research, which aims at dividing findings into searchable atomic units.